khalid-naami/khalid-naami.github.io/blog/2026-04-25-options-speed-gamma-of-gamma.md

 ---
 title: "Options Speed: Mastering the Gamma of Gamma"
-description: What is Options Speed and why is it one of the most critical third-order derivatives for advanced Gamma hedging and risk management?
+description: What is Speed and how does mastering the 'gamma of gamma' help you anticipate rapid market shifts?
 authors: [khalid]
 tags: [Dashboard Options, options, trading, derivatives, speed, gamma, greeks]
 keywords: [options, trading, derivatives, speed, gamma, greeks, hedging, risk management]